hhas/entoli/README.txt

 * English-like punctuation for separating commands:

-  * commas as in-block separators and periods as block terminators:
+  * commas separate multiple commands; periods terminate a list of commands:

       Foo, bar, baz.

-  * semi-colons as pseudo-pipes that pass the result of one command as the first value to the next, reducing the need for explicit nesting when chaining a sequence of commands:
+  * semi-colons connect related commands, acting as "pipes" that pass the result of the first command as the first argument to the next, reducing the need for explicit nesting:

-      Ask user {"Enter a number:"}; prefix "You chose "; write {to: screen}.
+      Ask user {"Type a number:"}; prefix "You entered "; write {to: screen}.

 * Few data types, e.g. integer, float, unit types, text, date, etc. are all